njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 ## <span style="color: green">Advise
 ---
-I would recommend Nuance branch into augmented and virtual reality.
+I would recommend Nuance push-the-envelope in mhealth and augmented and virtual reality.
+This will create more enriching and immersive environments for physician-patient interactions and reinforce the adaptibility and accuracy of DAX to a variety of hybridized and complex contexts.

 ## <span style="color: green">Benefits
 ---
-Currently, Nuance's offerings for healthcare are limited to speech, documentation, and experiences in healthcare settings.
-Patients engage in their healthcare through a variety of experiences including visuals and haptics.
-They also frequently engage in care outside of healthcare settings with telehealth.
-Opportunities to turn any home into a sensory rich and informative virtual clinic could provide several potential financial and social benefits as well as cost savings to healthcare systems.
+Currently, Nuance's offerings for healthcare are primarily limited to speech, text, and experiences within healthcare settings.
+Patients engage in their healthcare through a variety of visual and haptic experiences.
+They also frequently engage in health behaviors outside of healthcare settings with telehealth, mhealth, rehabilitation, and with everyday living.
+Such experiences can be expressed in and responded to through mHealth solutions and a variety of other media through which patients convey health and illness.

+There are opportunities for DAX to become more adaptible to hybridized and complex contexts and services beyond administrative tasks to inlcude care delivery, diagnostics, and therapies:
+-Triangulation of a physician, patient, patient advocate, and specialist in a shared environment they can synchronously interact in irrespective of location
+-Patient expression of a condition or experience using a variety of media or nonverbals (i.e., mhealth, images and video, experience sampling methdology, and hand-and- facial nonverbals) that can be translated through and represented in DAX
+-Contexts that require high cultural competency and empathy -Training for practicing care providers that is scalable, cost-effective, and experiential -Broader social determinants of health and community health -Brainhealth
+-Homehealth

 ---